Augusta Fells Savage Institute of Visual Arts: History

-Ghost student and grade inflation controversy
+Ghost student and grade inflation controversy and aftermath

 In March 2021 Augusta Fells Savage made national headlines after a story about a student who failed 22 classes and missed 272 days of school went viral online.
-While the student had only a 0.13 GPA he ranked 62 out of 120 students.
+While the student had only a 0.13 GPA, he was listed as ranking 62 out of 120 students.
 The student who was in his senior year of high school would be sent back to 9th grade to restart high school from the beginning.
 Maryland Governor Larry Hogan ordered an investigation into the school following the national coverage staying that "....the report was "far worse than anything" he has "heard in the whole time" he has been governor."
 The report released by the department of education details that the school enrolled students in classes that did not exist, inflated grades, and reported false information in order to receive additional state funding for the school.
-Additionally, the principal and assistant principal were put on administrative leave in September 2019 (although as of March 2021, the district had paid them more than $365,000 in salary during the investigation); the investigation took 2 years; and no clear explanation on what the district did to assist students during the investigation were reported.
+Additionally, the principal and assistant principal were put on administrative leave in September 2019 (although as of March 2021, the district had paid them more than $365,000 in salary during the investigation); the investigation took 2 years; and no clear explanation on what the district did to assist students during the investigation was reported.

+In 2023, a year after graduating only four seniors, the school celebrated 40 graduates at its first ever 'Decision Day'.